Kernix13/vision-grid-express/README.md

 1. **BOARD**: Use of innerHTML for board page editable text is an issue!!!
 2. **BOARD**: I built the settings menu and maybe thubnails wrong because they are offscreen but they can be tabbed to while not visible.
+3. **HOME**: Should I have a confirmation for the "clear all" button?

 <!--
   CHECKLIST: ✅ = Done, 📌 = Not Done, ❓ = Questionable section